mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 The :meth:`price` Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :meth:`price` method computes the risk adjusted expected value (technical price net of expenses) of losses limited by capital at a specified VaR threshold.
-The risk adjustment is determined by a spectral risk measure corresponding to an input distortion function, see REF and PIR REF.

-Distortions can be built using DecL.
-The plot shows :math:`g` and its dual.
+Suppose the 99.9%ile outcome is used to specify regulatory assets :math:`a`.

 .. ipython:: python
     :okwarning:

-    d08 = build('distortion TenM:08 dual 3')
-    @savefig 10min_d08.png scale=20
-    d08.plot();
-    qd(a04.q(0.999))
+    qd(a03.q(0.999))

-The last line computes the 99.9%ile outcome that can be used to specify regulatory assets :math:`a`. :meth:`price` applies to :math:`X\wedge a`.
+The risk adjustment is specified by a spectral risk measure corresponding to an input distortion.
+Distortions can be built using DecL, see :ref:`10 min Distortion`. :meth:`price` applies to :math:`X\wedge a`.
+It returns expected limited losses ``L``, the risk adjusted premium ``P``, the margin ``M = P - L``, the capital ``Q = a - P``, the loss ratio, leverage as premium to capital ``PQ``, and return on capital ``ROE``.

 .. ipython:: python
     :okwarning:

-    qd(a04.price(0.999, d08).T)

-The :meth:`price` method output reports expected limited losses ``L``, the risk adjusted premium ``P``, the margin ``M = P - L``, the capital ``Q = a - P``, the loss ratio, leverage as premium to capital ``PQ``, and return on capital ``ROE``.
+    qd(a03.price(0.999, d06).T)

-When :meth:`price` is applied to a :class:`Portfolio` it returns the total premium and its (lifted) natural allocation to each unit, see REF, along with all the other statistics in a dataframe.
+When :meth:`price` is applied to a :class:`Portfolio`, it returns the total premium and its (lifted) natural allocation to each unit, see PIR Chapter 14, along with all the other statistics in a dataframe.
 Losses are allocated by equal priority in default.

 .. ipython:: python
     :okwarning:

-    qd(p07.price(0.999, d08).df.T)
+    qd(p07.price(0.999, d06).df.T)

 The ROE varies by unit, reflecting different consumption and cost of capital by layer.
 The less risky unit A runs at a higher loss ratio (cheaper insurance) but higher ROE than unit B because it consumes more expensive, equity-like lower layer capital but less capital overall (higher leverage).